-“…Nay, if he does not stop, We shall most surely drag him by the forehead (Nasyah), a lying, sinful forehead…”
+“…Nay, if he does not stop, We shall most surely drag him by the forehead (Nasya), a lying, sinful forehead…”

 ” A lying, sinful forehead…”

-As we can see in this verse, Allah mentions that if Abu Jahl does not stop immoral acts, he will be dragged by his “lying and sinful forehead” in the Day of Judgment.
-The people of the prophet’s (Peace be upon him) time did not know the function of human brain.
+Allah mentions in the verse that if Abu Jahl does not stop immoral acts, he will be dragged by his “lying and sinful forehead” on Judgment Day.
+The people of the prophet’s (Peace be upon him) time did not know the human brain’s function.
 They understood “A lying sinful Nasya” as a figure of speech.
 Consequently, people understood the verse as a warning to Abu Jahl about the shameful punishment promised from God in the day of Judgement for his persecutions of Muslims.

 Relating the forehead to lying and sinning

-It is important to realize that our forehead supports and protects the prefrontal cortex which is the part of our brain that processes many of our moral attitudes.
-In particular, our prefrontal cortex controls our greed, selfishness, lying, deception, ruthlessness, anger and aggression.
+It is essential to realize that our forehead supports and protects the prefrontal cortex, which is the part of our brain that processes many of our moral actions and attitudes.
+In particular, our prefrontal cortex controls our greed, selfishness, lying, deception, brutality, anger, and aggression.

 Sujud: touching our forehead to the ground

 Prostration (sujud) is part of the Muslim daily prayer.
 During prostration, we bow down to God with our forehead (Nasyah) touching the ground.
 To put it another way, this is a gesture of surrendering our executive power to God.
-Also, this is one of the most spiritually uplifting and intimate position Muslims can have.
-If you want to know more about five daily prayers, please click here: https://qpeace.net/?p=757
+Also, this is one of the most spiritually uplifting and intimate positions Muslims can have.